SlugSecurity/site/src/about/faqs.md

 ## Who We Are

 Student-ran org under Baskin Engineering focused on all things computer security.
-All programming comes from students, with faculty oversight for leadership.
-Originally founded as Security Santa Cruz in 2014, rebranded to Slug Security in 2022.
+All programming comes from students with faculty oversight for leadership.
+Founded in 2022 after students wanted a community around security.
+There was a club before us (Security Santa Cruz) but it faded around 2014.

-**TLDR: do cool stuff with computers**
+**TLDR: do cool stuff with computers.**

 This group is open to all students consistent with state and federal law, the UC Nondiscrimination Statement and the Nondiscrimination Policy Statement for University of California Publications Regarding Student-Related Matters.